aden000/aden000/README.md

 - 👋 Hi, I’m @aden000 (Achmad Ade Nugroho)
 - 👀 I’m interested in Web and Android
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me ...
+- 📫 Reach me with e-mail to ade.nugroho123@gmail.com
-- Currently in Skripsi :)
+- Fresh Graduate

 <!---
 aden000/aden000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.